L'Amant double: Release

 The film was selected to compete for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.
 It had its world premiere at Cannes on 26 May 2017, with a simultaneous theatrical release in France on the same day.

 Critical reception

 L'Amant double received generally positive reviews from critics.
-On review aggregator Rotten Tomatoes, the film holds a 71% approval rating based on 91 reviews, with an average rating of 6.4/10.
+On review aggregator Rotten Tomatoes, the film holds a 70% approval rating based on 105 reviews.
 The website's critics consensus reads, "Double Lover offers kinky pleasures that should thrill fans of classic erotic cinema while adding some uniquely transgressive European twists."
 On Metacritic, the film has a score of 70 out of 100 from 20 critics, indicating "generally favorable reviews".

 Accolades

 At the 8th Magritte Awards, the film received a nomination in the category of Best Actor for Renier.